alexpasmantier/television/docs/01-Users/12-showcase.md

 ### ⭐ Zed Editor Live Grep

-This is a drop-in project search setup for the [zed editor](https://zed.dev/) with similar setup to the [file finder](https://github.com/alexpasmantier/television/wiki/Showcase#--zed-editor-file-finder).
+This is a drop-in project search setup for the [zed editor](https://zed.dev/) with a setup similar to the file finder above.

 https://github.com/user-attachments/assets/5afb94af-f10a-4cac-9f51-0aa97b771bf0